ushahidi/docs.ushahidi.com/developer-guide/adding-code.md

 ## Get a github account

-Ushahidi Platform code development has been happening on [Phabricator](https://phabricator.ushahidi.com).
+Ushahidi code development has been happening on [Phabricator](https://phabricator.ushahidi.com).
 However we're moving back to [Github](https://github.com/ushahidi/platform/issues) so new contributors should start there.

 First, [create a github account](https://github.com/join)